By Catholic Apologist Dave Armstrong (2-18-13)

 It doesn't contradict the Bible at all.
 Nothing in the Bible denies that Mary was or could have been sinless (like Adam and Eve were before the fall, and like the angels are), nor that she could have been conceived without original sin.
 It's one thing to assert that there is not explicit evidence of it in Scripture, or perhaps not even much implicit or indirect evidence; quite another to assert contradiction, which is a far greater claim, in need of demonstration.

-As for the fathers, well, yes and no. It's not explicitly asserted, but its developmental kernels: Mary as sinless, the new ark of the covenant, and second Eve, all are repeatedly asserted by the fathers.
+As for the fathers, well, yes and no. It's not explicitly asserted, but its developmental kernels are: Mary as sinless, the new ark of the covenant, and second Eve, all are repeatedly asserted by the fathers.
 Thus, this question goes back to the issue of development of doctrine.

 Even in the middle ages significant theologians like Bernard of Clairvaux and Thomas Aquinas denied the immaculate conception.